kaosnyrb/FeedbackReviewer/README.md

 # FeedbackReviewer
 A RESTful Tool for capturing performance feedback running on a .NET stack with a MS Sql server backend.

-#Hosted on AWS
+# Hosted on AWS
 http://kaosnyrb.com/RewardTest/swagger/ui/index

-#Technolgies used
+# Technolgies used

 ASP.NET Web API

     Web API makes it easy to create new web services and plays nicely with MS SQL

 MS SQL

     Reliable place to store data.
 Data is relational so a sql database makes the most sense.

 IIS

     Easiest way to host Web API projects

 Swagger/Swashbuckle

     Smart tooling that allows easy exploring of endpoints and data models.
 Very useful for implementing services.

-#Model Design
+# Model Design

-	Employee
+	Employee:
 		ID
 		Name

-	Review (Including feedback)
+	Review (Including feedback):
 		ID
 		Feedback

-    Assignment link between Employee it's for and the review ID
+    Assignment link between Employee it's for and the review:
+		ID
 		Reviewing Employee ID
 		Review ID

-#Endpoints
+# Endpoints
     Employee:
 		GetAll
 		Get